caitlincroteau/caitlincroteau/README.md

 ## What I'm up to!

 ### Building
-- 🎭 app for tracking live performance venues available for rent in Greater Victoria
+- 🎭 Venuz, an app for tracking live performance venues available for rent in Greater Victoria
 - 🐐 Gävle Goat game in Unity

 ### Learning